MikkelSchubert/adapterremoval/README.md

 ![Throughput for ARv2 and ARv3](docs/images/throughput.svg)

 Point labels indicate the number of threads configured on the command line.
 The X-axis shows actual CPU utilization.
-The Y-axis shows millions of 150bp reads processed per second in paired-end mode, with gzipped input and output, and merging enabled.
+The Y-axis shows millions of 150bp reads processed per second in paired-end mode, with gzipped input and output.

 Benchmarking was performed on an Intel i9-11900K with 8 physical cores, and plotting is therefore limited to ~8 CPUs.
 AdapterRemoval v2 was observed not to scale past 4 threads.
 AdapterRemoval v2 was run with default settings and `--gzip-level 4` (gz4).